-- It is difficult to predict the time and cost of development and of obtaining regulatory approval for our product candidates. - Our business depends substantially on the success of our lead product candidates. - We have limited clinical results for most of our product candidates. - Regulatory authorities may not consider the endpoints of our clinical trials to provide clinically meaningful results. - The results from our preclinical studies or clinical trials for our product candidates may not support as broad a marketing approval as we seek, and we may be required to conduct additional clinical trials or evaluate subjects for a follow-up period. - We may encounter substantial delays in our planned clinical trials, or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities. - Undesirable side effects may delay or prevent our product candidates and those of our licensees or collaborators from obtaining regulatory approval, limit their commercial potential or result in significant negative consequences following approval. - We cannot predict when, or if, we will obtain regulatory approval to commercialize a product candidate. - The COVID-19 pandemic may affect our business, operations and preclinical and clinical development timelines and plans.
+- It is difficult to predict the time and cost of development and of obtaining regulatory approval for our product candidates. - Our business depends substantially on the success of our lead product candidates. - We have limited clinical results for most of our product candidates. - Regulatory authorities may not consider the endpoints of our clinical trials to provide clinically meaningful results. - The results from our preclinical studies or clinical trials for our product candidates may not support as broad a marketing approval as we seek, and we may be required to conduct additional clinical trials or evaluate subjects for a follow-up period. - We may encounter substantial delays in our planned clinical trials, or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities. - We may be negatively impacted if the results of our planned clinical trials are inconclusive or if there are safety concerns or serious adverse events associated with our product candidates. - Undesirable side effects may delay or prevent our product candidates and those of our licensees or collaborators from obtaining regulatory approval, limit their commercial potential or result in significant negative consequences following approval. - We cannot predict when, or if, we will obtain regulatory approval to commercialize a product candidate.